karsan377/Power-Outage-Economic-Analysis/README.md

 ### Cleaning

 The cleaning phase focused on transforming and preparing the data for analysis.
-The most critical step involved handling implausible values: zero values in the severity metrics—OUTAGE.DURATION, CUSTOMERS.AFFECTED, and DEMAND.LOSS.MW—were replaced with np.nan, as a major outage cannot logically have zero impact.
-Next, the binary response variable, LONG_OUTAGE, was created, set to 1 if the OUTAGE.DURATION was greater than the overall median duration, and 0 otherwise.
-Finally, to ensure features were complete for subsequent engineering and modeling, missing values in the economic columns used for prediction (TOTAL.REALGSP and CUSTOMERS.AFFECTED) were imputed using the median of each respective column.
+The most critical step involved handling implausible values: zero values in the severity metrics—**OUTAGE.DURATION**, **CUSTOMERS.AFFECTED**, and **DEMAND.LOSS.MW**—were replaced with **np.nan**, as a major outage cannot logically have zero impact.
+Next, the binary response variable, **LONG\_OUTAGE**, was created, set to 1 if the OUTAGE.DURATION was greater than the overall median duration, and 0 otherwise.
+Finally, to ensure features were complete for subsequent engineering and modeling, missing values in the economic columns used for prediction (**TOTAL.REALGSP** and **CUSTOMERS.AFFECTED**) were imputed using the median of each respective column.

 ### Exploratory Data Analysis